The quenched fraction of satellites around simulated Milky Way-mass galaxies: Discussion

 Comparing satellite populations across simulations presents several challenges, even when host mass ranges and selection criteria are carefully matched.
 Differences in halo-finding algorithms, numerical resolution, and feedback implementations each introduce systematic variations that complicate direct comparisons.
 These differences affect both the inferred properties of halos and the resulting star formation histories of their satellites.

-Despite these challenges, our results show that the \emph{mass dependence} of satellite quenching is a robust predictions of contemporary galaxy-formation models.
+Despite these challenges, our results show that the \emph{mass dependence} of satellite quenching is a robust prediction of contemporary galaxy-formation models.
 All three simulation suites reproduce the strong trend that lower-mass satellites are more likely to be quenched (Figure~\ref{fig:quenched_summary}, left panel), in excellent qualitative agreement with observations.
-This consistency suggests that the essential coupling between stellar feedback, gas removal, and environmental processes is broadly captured across very different numerical frameworks.
+This consistency suggests that the essential coupling between stellar feedback, gas removal, and environmental processing within host halos is broadly captured across very different numerical frameworks.

-By contrast, the \emph{radial} quenched fraction trends respond sensitively to the physical conditions of the host halo and to the modeling of environmental processes.
+By contrast, the \emph{radial} quenched-fraction trends are more sensitive to the detailed satellite populations being sampled.
 Here the FIRE-2 zoom-ins diverge most strongly from the observations and the other simulations.
-We show in Section~\ref{sec:results_environment} that this behavior originates entirely from the paired FIRE-2 systems, whose satellite populations differ markedly from their isolated counterparts.
-The paired hosts lack massive satellites, show strong radial segregation between star-forming and quenched systems, and ultimately produce an inverted quenched fraction profile in which the lowest quenched fractions occur at the smallest radii.
+We show in Sections~\ref{sec:results_environment} and~\ref{sec:results_FIRE_paired} that this behavior is strongest in the paired FIRE-2 systems, whose satellite populations differ markedly from their isolated counterparts.
+In particular, the paired hosts exhibit strong spatial segregation between star-forming and quenched satellites, producing an inverted quenched-fraction profile in which the lowest quenched fractions occur at the smallest projected radii.

-These results underscore the possibility that a host’s \textit{own} environment can imprint itself on the quenched fractions of its satellites.
-Because we impose no strong isolation criteria on MW-mass hosts in FIREbox or TNG50--beyond requiring that they be centrals--any analogous signal in those suites may be diluted by statistical mixing across a wide range of environments.
-This caveat motivates a more systematic, controlled investigation of host environment and assembly history in future work.
+We do not interpret this behavior as evidence that large-scale environment directly sets the quenched fraction of satellites.
+Instead, the FIRE-2 discrepancy appears to reflect an atypical satellite population in the paired systems, characterized by a distinct spatial and star-forming distribution of satellites.
+Understanding why those satellites occupy this configuration requires a more detailed analysis of their orbits, infall times, and gas histories.
+Thus, our results indicate that radial quenched-fraction trends can be strongly affected by host-to-host variations in satellite populations, even when the stellar-mass dependence of quenching remains robust.